 The LES Center celebrates the life of a fine writer and civil rights activist.
-Through its administration of the Center, Piedmont College is privileged to introduce to current and future generations the values and convictions that shaped the life and work of a great humanitarian and that are continuing to be instilled in the hearts and minds of its students.
+Through its administration of the Center, Piedmont University is privileged to introduce to current and future generations the values and convictions that shaped the life and work of a great humanitarian and that are continuing to be instilled in the hearts and minds of its students.
 The Center provides an environment for learning through critical and creative dialogue, where all visitors have the opportunity to immerse themselves in discovery, analysis, and communication.
 All activities at the Center uphold the principles of diversity by encouraging empathy, innovative thought, and responsibility.

 - Site visits for freshman orientation classes